 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
-Which brand is best?
+What’s the best one?
 Is the more expensive products worth the investment?
 These are just a few of the questions that make purchasing air filters for your home mind-boggling.
 Let All American Air Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s an easy way to tell how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using everyday table salt, begin to pour the salt through the filter to see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+Here’s a simple way to determine how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using common table salt, begin to pour the salt through the filter to see the amount comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
 You should probably upgrade your filter to an air filter that’s more efficient.

 There are 3 primary considerations when choosing a household air filter; Size, Material and MERV rating.